wp-plugins/login-logout/readme.txt

 [Login-Logout](http://web-profile.com.ua/wordpress/plugins/login-logout/ "Plugin page") |
 [Donate](http://web-profile.com.ua/donate/ "Support the development")

-"Login Logout" plugin adds widget with login or logout link.
+"Login-Logout" plugin adds widget with login or logout link.
 Also can be shown register or site-admin link.
 It is the replacement of the default Meta widget.

 = If user is not logged in there are such links: =
 * login (after login action user will return to previous page);